otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/assessments/Project-Descriptor.md

 - implement the required endpoints;
 - validate create and update operations;
 - return consistent JSON error responses;
-- write automated tests that demonstrate the functionality you add or modify behaves as intended (e.g. successful requests, validation, and error responses); and
+- write automated tests that demonstrate the functionality you add or modify behaves as intended, e.g., successful requests, validation, and error responses; and
 - implement appropriate relationships or queries involving multiple models where relevant.

 The API should integrate cleanly with the rest of your app rather than being developed as an isolated system.